newsboat/newsboat/doc/code-style.markdown

 These are guidelines, not laws.
 You are free to deviate, but make sure you have a good argument for doing so.

-Guidelines that could be easily automated have been automated.
-Please install [EditorConfig plugin][editorconfig], and also get into habit of running `make fmt` before commits.
+Guidelines that could be easily automated, have been.
+Please install:
+- [EditorConfig plugin][editorconfig], so your editor can apply some of the formatting right as you type;
+- `clang-format` (part of `clang` package in most Linux distributions);
+- our pre-commit hook, which runs `clang-format` on each commit you make.
+Just
+  run:

+    ```shell
+    $ ln -s ../../git-hooks/pre-commit .git/hooks/pre-commit
+    ```

 [editorconfig]: http://editorconfig.org/ "EditorConfig"